-Easy Gluten Free Blueberry Cobbler has a juicy berry base dolloped with soft, buttery, and perfectly sweet biscuits.
-Gluten free fruit cobbler uses fresh or frozen berries in one of the best southern desserts!
+Easy Gluten-Free Blueberry Cobbler recipe has a juicy berry base dolloped with soft, buttery, and perfectly sweet biscuits.
+Dive into a warm, bubbling summer fruit cobbler using fresh or frozen berries!

 - Blueberries – Fresh or frozen, or substitute any of the suggested fruits listed below.